ntemplon/SimpleCppGame/docs/sphinx-in/installation.rst

     :code:`pip3 install virtualenv`

-    Note: The author does not have a Mac to test installation of python on and apologizes if steps are missing.

     **Windows** users should download and run an installter from `the Python website <https://www.python.org/downloads/>`_.
 Do NOT use the version of Python from the windows store; it is substantially more difficult to work with.